S3gmentati0nFault/Slides/slides.md

 ## Table of contents

 1. Who am I?
-    A fast introduction to myself.
+    A couple of words about me.

 2. My master's thesis